rea-and/vector-infinity/README.md

 ### High memory usage
 - Reduce `max_results` in plugin configs
-- Lower `context_limit` for LLM prompts (default is 10 with semantic search)
 - Reduce `days_back` in plugin configs
-- Vector database uses persistent storage, so it won't consume RAM when not in use
+- Vector database is optional - you can disable it if not needed

-### Vector database issues
+### Vector database (optional)
+- Vector DB is not required for Custom GPT integration
-- If embeddings fail, check that OpenAI API key is set correctly
+- If you want to use it, ensure OpenAI API key is set correctly
 - ChromaDB data is stored in `data/chroma_db/` directory
 - If you need to rebuild the vector database, delete the `data/chroma_db/` directory and re-run imports